CompileNix/docker-nginx/Readme.md

 ## How is this container image that small?
 - based on `FROM scratch`
-- reducing container image layers to an absolute minimum by making useage of a multistaged `Dockerfile`
+- reducing container image layers to an absolute minimum by making usage of a multistaged `Dockerfile`
-- executable binaries are compressed using [upx](https://upx.github.io/)
+- large executable binaries are compressed using [upx](https://upx.github.io/)

 ## How to use this image
 __*Note: (unencrypted) HTTP is discurraged by default!*__